vbiskit/keser/README.md

 ## About

-i don't even know just install see for your self
+i don't even know just install and see for your self

 # SneakyUrls Showcase
 ![sneaky](sneakyurls.png)